dr-natetorious/book-Fuzz_Testing/README.md

 **A02: Cryptographic Failures** ❌
 - *Intentionally out of scope* - Fuzzing not the primary testing method for cryptographic implementations
+- **CORRECTION**: JWT manipulation in Chapter 2 is included but focuses on logic flaws, not cryptographic analysis

 **A03: Injection** ✅
 - Chapter 2: Authentication injection and parameter manipulation